TLS Ethics Review Board

 How to apply for ethical clearance

 PLEASE NOTE: due to maintenance on the platform, G.E.D.
-Started will be out of use April 6 - April 10.
-On April 11th, the platform will have a new and improved lay out.
+Started will be out of use between October 20 - October 24.

 G.E.D.
 Started (GDPR, Ethics, and Data Management) is the online platform within Tilburg University for the ethics review, the data management plan, and the processing register (GDPR).
 As a researcher, you can submit an application here.
 By clicking the button below, you will automatically be redirected to the tool.
 Via the dashboard, you can see your previous and open applications or start a new application.